 5. Myselect Soft Boar Bristle Palm Brush

-- Very gentle for sensitive skin
+- Very gentle on sensitive skin

-- Natural materials
+- Natural boar bristles

-- Safe for face and paws
+- Easy to use on face and paws

-- Bristles may shed initially
+- May shed bristles initially

-6. BRILLIRARE 2 Pack Silicone Bath Brushes
+6. BRILLIRARE Silicone Bath Brushes 2-Pack

-- Adjustable ring handle provides secure grip for wet or dry use
+- Adjustable ring handle provides secure, comfortable control

 - Safe for wet and dry use